Mady Solow

-Madison Sarah "Mady" Solow (born 30 March 1992) is a Polish footballer who plays as a midfielder for Spanish Segunda División Pro club DUX Logroño.
+Madison Sarah "Mady" Solow (born 30 March 1992) is a footballer who plays as a midfielder for Agia Paraskevi in the Greek A Division.
 Born in Canada, she represented the Poland women's national team.

 Early life

 Solow was born and raised in Toronto, Ontario.

 College career

 Solow has attended the University of Florida and the University of California, Irvine in the United States.

 Club career

 Solow has played for Thróttur Reykjavík in Iceland and for Chievo Verona and Hellas Verona in Italy.

 International career

-Solow capped for Poland at senior level during the UEFA Women's Euro 2017 qualifying.
+Solow capped for Poland four times at senior level during the UEFA Women's Euro 2017 qualifying.